top of page

 This course is assessed by coursework (20%) and exams (80%).

 This course is ideal for learners who are interested in the ways that language is used and how language develops.
 Students will look at topics such as how language varies depending on mode, field, function and audience; and how language choices can create personal identities.
+You could complement your studies with enrichment activities, including half-day observations with the Speech and Language Therapists, primary school placements Book Club, Creative Writing society and the Journalism Internship.

 This course is aimed at students who: